FalconLK/facoy/facoy/README.md

 ## Using VM (VirtualBox)

 We provide a virtual machine, which is ready for running the FaCoY service, upon request.
-Please send an email here: facoyexp@gmail.com
+Please find the attachment here: https://drive.google.com/file/d/0B6ONWzofocX_QW01ZWVlZ1lFU3M/view?usp=sharing

 (This is just temporary because of anonymity during double-blind review period.)